This version: November 21 2024 11:55

 provided one calculates these quantities using maximum likelihood estimates (it’s all asymptotically true if one uses the degree-of-freedom adjusted estimates), is the content of the Frisch-Waugh-Lovell Theorem that was ‘discovered’ in steps over a period of approximately 30 years.
 The first version applied to lagged time series and was discovered by Ragnar Frisch.
 He got the first Nobel Prize in Economics in 1931, for his general contributions, not just the start of this theorem.
 However, like other statistical ‘objects’ that have names associated with them, the actual original theorem was published by Udny Yule in 1911 (I am shamelessly using Wikipedia, and its gifted contributors, as a source).
 The theorem was refined over time by Frederick Waugh and Michael Lovell who each added portions of it.
 Lovell is known for an elegant proof.

-The theorem shows how the AVP is a window into the way a multiple regression determines an individual coefficient.
+The theorem shows how the AVP is the window into the way a multiple regression determines an individual coefficient.

 Possible quiz questions: